 Once you’ve got a freebie, you then need to create sign up forms and landing pages to get them out there into the online world…

 This is how you connect your freebie to your email list – your reader enters their details into the form, they get the freebie sent to their inbox and you gain their email address onto your list!

 And the best thing – it’s all done automatically…

 The best thing is, ConvertKit have some beautiful and simple templates you can use.
-Choose a template and then make it your own with some customizations and colour branding etc…
+Choose a template and then make it your own with some customisations and colour branding etc…

 Have a go at creating a form and a landing page and then you just need to connect it to your blog, using one of the embedding formats.

 A good landing page doesn’t need to be hectic and have a lot of info on – less is better, so you don’t overwhelm your readers.

 - A Preview Image of the freebie/what you’re selling etc…